CCareaga/attention_guided_cropping/README.md

 Turns out using the predictions of the chipnet does not improve results and the best ensemble is a straight average of the resnet model and the cropnet model.
 Although public LB may not be the best performance indicator, I argue that it at least shows that this method is viable and extra information can be gleaned from the cropped images.

 ### Conclusion
 Although the approach to medical image classification isn't necessarily novel, I believe there is still a lot of exploration to be done in this area.
 I could see these methods being applied to other vision tasks (for example landmark recognition).
-Additionally I hope this repository is at least slightly informational and encourages others to experiment beyond the typical image classification approaches.
+Additionally, I hope this repository is at least slightly informational and encourages others to experiment beyond the typical image classification approaches.